technicat/resume/index.md

 A syntax-directed Emacs mode used by astronomers and Institute staff to prepare and edit Space Telescope observation proposals.

-- A member of the proposal preparation staff asked for my project to be continued after I left (but no takers).
+- A member of the proposal preparation staff asked for my project to be continued after I left (but alas, no takers).

 *government:* *space, emacs, Lisp*